European Union and United States: Antitrust and Data

 Unlike merger reviews and investigations into unilateral conduct, the scrutiny of data by competition authorities in the investigation of cartels or horizontal agreements have to date been more rare.
 This is nonetheless a burgeoning area for competition regulation in the European Union and United States.

-First, in the European Union, the EC envisions the possibility of a breach of article 101 TFEU in its July 2019 probe.
+In the European Union, the EC envisions the possibility of a breach of article 101 TFEU in its ongoing Amazon probe announced in July 2019.
 This could, for example, be through the possibility for Amazon’s collected data to be shared among its marketplace sellers, leading to exchanges of competitively sensitive information and effectively rendering the marketplace a price-fixing platform.

-Second, the accumulation of substantial troves of data by companies may allow them to develop algorithms to maintain or ‘run’ cartels.
+Moreover, the accumulation of substantial troves of data by companies may allow them to develop algorithms to maintain or ‘run’ cartels.
 This possibility for algorithmic cartel behaviour has been considered in recent years by both EU and US competition authorities.
 In the European Union, authorities have noted that traditional cartels where competitively sensitive data is exchanged directly between competitors to, for example, fix prices, may now be evolving into automated price-fixing via algorithms.
 Commissioner Vestager commented in early 2017 on the potential for algorithms to develop: ‘automated systems that monitor, and even adjust, prices automatically’, which ‘could be used to make price-fixing more effective’.
-In July 2019, the UK Financial Conduct Authority indicated that the use of price-setting algorithms is a matter for concern, and the Portuguese competition authority noted that big data allows for the development of pricing, monitoring, ranking and recommendation algorithms that could lead to market collusion.
-Vestager’s recent re-appointment as Competition Commissioner as well as her assumption of a broader digital focused role as designate for a Europe fit for the Digital Age also requires her to coordinate work: ‘on a European approach on artificial intelligence’ in the first 100 days of the new EC’s mandate, proving this to be a continued focus for the EC.
+These concerns are being explored further by the EC in its consultation for a new competition tool launched in June 2020, where the potential for the EC to pre-emptively intervene in markets with a ‘structural lack of competition’ is being considered.
+Such markets are identified as including those prone to tacit collusion or those where pricing algorithms are prevalent, with the consultation exploring the possibility for EC intervention in the absence of any competitive harm.
+The possibility for the EC to intervene in respect of anticompetitive algorithmic behaviour therefore remains a continued focus of its digital enforcement agenda.

 The United States has also echoed concerns regarding potential algorithmic cartel behaviour in its contribution to the Organisation for Economic Co-operation and Development’s May 2017 report on Algorithms and Collusion.
 Here, the United States noted that, while algorithmic pricing can on the one hand ‘be highly competitive by facilitating rapid competitive response’, on the other hand, ‘computer-determined pricing may be susceptible to coordination, just as human-determined pricing can be.’
 By way of example, the contribution suggests that there may for instance be an antitrust infringement where competing firms enter into agreements with a single firm to use a particular pricing algorithm, with the common understanding that all other competitors would use the same such algorithm.

-EU regulators are moving towards scrutinising algorithmic cartels and, by implication, scrutinising companies possessing significant amounts of data that could allow for the development and operation of such anticompetitive algorithms.
-The United States has also expressed continued concern regarding the anticompetitive nature of such conduct, implying the possibility for similar sanctions in future.
+Just as EU regulators are moving towards scrutinising algorithmic cartels and, by implication, scrutinising companies possessing significant amounts of data that could allow for the development and operation of such anticompetitive algorithms, the United States has also expressed continued concern regarding the anticompetitive nature of such conduct, implying the possibility for similar sanctions in future.